 Why do we all know some of the names of Greek heroes or deities?
 Why are these myths still important to us, even now in an age of technology?
 The truth is the myths of ancient Greece are not just stories - they are reflections of real human experience.
 Through these myths, we share the emotions, ambitions and knowledge they reveal and we can understand how some of the protagonists, villains and victims have become bywords for how we might feel about or act in a given situation.
 Understanding Greek mythology helps us to more deeply understand ourselves.
-Find out how, with the Greek Mythology Diploma Course.
+Find out how, with this online Greek Mythology Course.

-The course introduces itself by offering scholarly definitions of mythology and presents ways to approach Greek mythology’s stories of deities, monsters and heroes.
+As you begin to learn Greek mythology, the course introduces itself by offering scholarly definitions of mythology and presents ways to approach Greek mythology’s stories of deities, monsters and heroes.
 It also notes the difference between myths and other story-telling traditions, such as fables and fairy tales, and discusses the relationship myths have with history.

 Following this foundation, you will start at the best place to start any story, at the beginning – as you are introduced to the Five Ages of Man, how the Titans came to rule and how they fell to the Olympians.